The Role of Parental Involvement in Students' Academic Achievement

 - volunteering in classrooms.

-With engagement, home and school come together as a team.
+Parental engagement: A setting where home and school come together as a team.
 Schools empower parents and caregivers by providing them with ways to actively participate, promoting them as important voices in the school and removing barriers to engagement.
 Examples include encouraging families to join the family-teacher association or arranging virtual family-teacher meetings for families with transportation issues.

 Research has found that the earlier educators establish family engagement, the more effective they are in raising student performance.